Lidiadev/discount-code-service/README.md

 # Overview

-This project is a Discount Code Service that allows generating and using discount codes through a gRPC interface.
+Discount Code Service allows generating and using discount codes through a gRPC interface.
 The service is built using .NET and is containerized using Docker.

 ![Overview](https://github.com/Lidiadev/discount-code-service/blob/main/assets/Overview.png?raw=true)